 However, NetObjects Fusion doesn't edit paths to other HTML files, or to target anchors within tags.
 For these links to be maintained, the path names in the original files must work as-is when you publish.
-The original tags should use relative rather than absolute path names, for example, use rather than You must position external HTML files in your NetObjects Fusion directory structure so the original paths work.
-See "Customizing Your Site's Directory Structure" on page 470.
+The original tags should use relative rather than absolute path names, for example, use rather than <A HREF="HTTP://www.your_original_domain.com/

+Index.html">.
+You must position external HTML files in your NetObjects Fusion directory structure so the original paths work.
+See "Customizing Your Site's Directory Structure" on page 508.